What is Political Risk?

 In the second half of the year Latin America was again heavily impacted by unrest in multiple countries.
 In light of this increased exposure, considerable adjustments were made on both the primary and reinsurance side, especially in the assessment of political risks and the pricing for corresponding covers.

-Political risk, important parts from the 2020 Annual Report, Nippon Export and Investment Insurance
+Political risk, from the Annual Report, Nippon Export and Investment Insurance

 Trends in Recoveries